Get Ready for Fall Allergy Season!

 The most common irritant that is prevalent in the fall is ragweed.
 Even if you don’t live near ragweed, it can travel for hundreds of miles in the wind.
 There’s an old Monty Python joke about whether or not coconuts can migrate.
 Well, Ragweed sure can.

 When fall allergy season is upon us, you can expect the usual suspects

 Just as with other seasons you can help prevent these symptoms with these seen strategies to prevent fall allergies

 - Find a good allergist – They can help determine what is irritating you and strategize avoiding it.

-- Fight allergies naturally with ingredients like Quercetin and Bromelain which are found in natural supplements like Histamine Shield Plus.
+- Fight allergies naturally with ingredients like Quercetin and Bromelain which are found in natural antihistamine supplements like Histamine Shield Plus.